Sebastianhju/Runeterra-5e/Rules/Subclasses.md

 ---

 #### **Strength**
-You gain +1 to your charisma up to a maximum of 21.

 **Voidskin**: At the end of a long rest, you can choose one damage type and gain resistance to that damage type.
 Once a turn when you deal acid, force or necrotic damage to a target.
 You can choose to push the target 10 feet away from you.

 ---

 #### **Dexterity**
-You gain +1 to your charisma up to a maximum of 21.

 **Killer Instinct**: You gain +5ft walking speed and whenever you roll initiative, you gain temporary hit points equal to your sorcerer level.

 ---

 #### **Constitution**
-You gain +1 to your charisma up to a maximum of 21.

 **Growing Vitality**: Whenever you kill a creature, you gain maximum hit points equal to your charisma modifier until the end of your next long rest.

 ---

 #### **Wisdom**
-You gain +1 to your charisma up to a maximum of 21.

 **Eyes of the Void**: You gain +2 to perception checks.
 Additionally you gain 60ft darkvision and see through both magical and nonmagical darkness.

 ---

 #### **Intelligence**
-You gain +1 to your charisma up to a maximum of 21.

 **Sight of the Watcher**: You get +1 to all ability checks.
 Additionally you can cast the arcane eye once a day without expending a spell slot.